Efficient Full Higher-Order Unification: The Unification Procedure

 The bindings of our procedure contain further optimizations that are absent in the JP procedure: The JP procedure applies eliminations for only one parameter at a time, yielding multiple paths to the same unifier.
 It applies imitations to flex-flex pairs, which we found to be unnecessary.
-Moreover, it does not keep track of which rules introduced which variables: iterations and eliminations are applied on elimination variables, and projections are applied on identification variables.
+Similarly, we found out that tracking which rules introduced which variables can avoid computing redundant unifiers: It is not necessary to apply iterations and eliminations on elimination variables, and projections on identification variables.

-\ourpara{Examples} We present some illustrative derivations.
+\ourpara{Examples} We present some examples that demonstrate advantages of our procedure.
 The displayed branches of the constructed trees are not necessarily exhaustive.
-We abbreviate JP-style projection as \textsf{JP\,Proj}, imitation as \textsf{Imit}, identification as \textsf{Id}, \rulename{Decompose} as \textsf{Dc}, \rulename{Dereference} as \textsf{Dr}, $\sf{Normalize_\beta}$ as $\sf{N_\beta}$, and \textsf{Bind} of a binding $x$ as ${\sf B(}x{\sf )}$.
+We abbreviate JP-style projection as \textsf{JP\,Proj}, imitation as \textsf{Imit}, identification as \textsf{Id}, \rulename{Decompose} as \textsf{Dc}, \rulename{Dereference} as \textsf{Dr}, $\textsf{Normalize}_\beta$ as $\textsf{N}_\beta$, and \textsf{Bind} of a binding $x$ as $\textsf{B(}x\textsf{)}$.
 Transitions of the JP procedure are denoted by $\Longrightarrow$.
 For the JP transitions we implicitly apply the generated bindings and fully normalize terms, which significantly shortens JP derivations.

 \begin{exa} The JP procedure does not terminate on the problem $G \unif \cst{f} \, G$: